ATKmain/paper-insight/frontend/README.md

 # PaperInsights Frontend

-This is PaperInsights, a tool that let's you analyze multiple financial documents, powered by LlamaIndex.
-[Live URL](https://secinsights.ai/)
+This is Paper Insights, a tool that let's you analyze multiple scientific documents, powered by LlamaIndex.
+[Live URL](https://paperinsights.nexmira.ai/)

 ## Technical Details